CSCI-GA-2820-FA22-003/products/README.md

         ```
         {
          "error": "Not Found",
-         "message": "404 Not Found: Shopcart with id '11' was not found.",
+         "message": "404 Not Found: Product with id '11' was not found.",
          "status": 404
         }
         ```